ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 		DW_OP_breg5 (2) DW_OP_stack_value
                 DW_OP_lit2 DW_OP_lit1 DW_OP_overlay
                 DW_OP_breg5 (3) DW_OP_lit3 DW_OP_lit1 DW_OP_overlay)

-*FIXME: Add an example where a structure stays in memory while one of its members is promoted to a register -- where we can use the memory location as the base.

 ### Section D.13 Figure D.68 C implicit pointer example #2